 Before a Nuclear Blast

-The following are things you can do to protect yourself, your family and your property in the event of a nuclear blast
+The following are things you can do to protect yourself, your family and your property.

 - Build an Emergency Supply Kit.